RedHatInsights/insights-data-schemas/docs/internal-pipeline/ols_archive_new.md

 ## Description

-Messages consumed from `XXX-io-archive-new` topic (where `XXX` needs to be replaced by environment, for example `prod`) are created by SQS listener for each new object created in S3.
+Messages consumed from `[qa|prod]-io-archive-new` topic are created by SQS listener for each new object created in S3.
 These messages have very simple format consisting of just three attributes:

 * cluster ID
 * path to S3 object